The Landscape - Part 1

 (Max height of your heightmap in meters) × (100 to convert to centimeters) × 0.001953125

-On top of that, when converting the 32-bit image to 16-bit in Photoshop.
-The conversion tends to flatten the data, which means I have to manually adjust the contrast and exposure to restore the height variation.
+On top of that, converting the files in Photoshop tends to flatten the data, so I’ve been manually tweaking the contrast and exposure to bring the "depth" back.
+I also had to do some manual cleanup:

 Before After